Exploring Chain-of-Thought Style Prompting for Text-to-SQL: Prompting for Multi-Step Reasoning in Text-to-SQL

-We include examples of these two variants in Figure~\ref{fig:intro_pic}(c) and 1(d).
-Following the same decomposition method in least-to-most prompting, the example has two sub-questions.
-For the first sub-question, ``Show first name, last name, age for all students," we expect the model to highlight the table ``student" and its columns ``fname," ``lname," and ``age."
-As shown in Figure~\ref{fig:intro_pic}(d), it corresponds to the SQL parse of this sub-question.
-Then, for the follow-up question, the model is expected to identify the table ``student" and its column ``sex," which is not mentioned in the previous step.
+We include examples of these two methods in Figure~\ref{fig:intro_pic}C and \ref{fig:intro_pic}D. Following the same decomposition method in least-to-most prompting, the example has two sub-questions.
+In Figure~\ref{fig:intro_pic}D, for the first sub-question, ``Show first name, last name, age for all students,'' we expect the model to highlight the table ``student'' and its columns ``fname,'' ``lname,'' and ``age,'' as they appear in the SQL parse of this sub-question.
+Then, for the follow-up question, the model is expected to identify the table ``student'' and its column ``sex,'' which is not mentioned in the previous step.

-\nop{\hsun{I think it's better to explain `standard prompting' here (the `no reasoning' setting) in your exp.
-I don't think `no reasoning' is a good name.}}

-In addition to promptings mentioned above, we also include \textbf{Standard} prompting for comparison.
-It serves as the baseline approach in which question-SQL pairs are presented as in-context examples which guide LLMs to produce the corresponding SQL query directly when a question from the test set is given.
+~\\ In addition to the prompting methods mentioned above, we also include \textbf{the standard prompting method} as the baseline in our experiments.
+It uses question-SQL pairs as in-context examples to prompt LLMs to directly parse a natural language question to its corresponding SQL query without generating any intermediate reasoning step.